 Stop seeing it as a separate thing.
 Work it into your schedule because you want to be able to move right and continue to function properly.

-By this point you’ll know your core exercises like an old friend, so mix it up and hand pick your favourites.
+By this point, you’ll know your core exercises like an old friend, so mix it up and handpick your favorites.
 Continue to walk every day, it’s good for you and it’s good for the kids to be outside with their awesome mom, who’s showing them daily how to live well, look after themselves and be happy and healthy.

 Not sure if you’re ready for running, Crossfit, or (insert exercise here)?
 Check out the signs and signals your body is or isn’t ready.